dnr/temporal/service/matching/fairness.md

   <-------------A-----R-----------------------M------------->
 ```

-A is the ack level (persisted): We have dispatched all tasks < A. Therefore, we never need to
+A is the ack level (persisted): We have dispatched all tasks <= A. Therefore, we never need to
 read below A, and therefore we must never write below A. A can only move forwards within the
 lifetime of a partition.
 However, we don't write A to persistence on every dispatch, we only
 update it once in a while.
 So one partition owner may move A forwards in memory, then crash,
 then another owner may load the partition.
 In that case it will see an old version of A. This
 is allowed to cause repeated dispatch of some tasks.

-M is the maximum task level that has ever been written, inclusive (persisted).
-Whenever we
+M is the maximum task level that has ever been written, inclusive (best-effort persisted).
-write tasks we also write M, so M should always be accurate.
-If we write below M we don't need
+On Cassandra, we can update M every time we write any tasks, so it should always be accurate.
-to update M; if we write above M then we update M to the new level.
+On SQL it may not be.

-R is the level that we have read up to, exclusive (not persisted).
-I.e. we've read range [A, R)
+R is the level that we have read up to and are keeping in memory, inclusive (not persisted).
-and we have them in memory waiting to dispatch.
-We may write new tasks either above or below R.
+I.e. We have (A, R] in memory waiting to dispatch.
+We may write new tasks either above or below
+R.

 ## Operation